 It wasn’t even necessary.
-Abraham said he did it because there was no fear of God in the place.
-That obviously wasn’t true.
+Abraham said he lied because there was no fear of God in the place.
+That wasn’t true.
 Abimelech and his people were afraid, very afraid.

 Abraham had made a decision based on his understanding instead of God’s.
 God intervenes and saves the day anyway.
 God protects Sarah and the promise of the child.
 She’s to have one child, and Abraham is to be the father.
 It will not happen any other way.
 God is bringing Sarah to her destiny.
 His will is accomplished.
 There is no other way.